nikslab/ipv4-acl-tools/README.md

 # ACL-tools

-If you are working with ACLs on routers or in DNS views, these few tools might be useful, especially the <b>optimizeACL.pl</b> which can take a very large ACL (for example IP allocations by country from one of the NICs) and create an optimized, smaller ACL (=faster parsing by router or DNS server).
+If you are working with ACLs on routers or in DNS views, these few tools might be useful.

+<b>optimizeACL.pl</b> in particular will take take a very large ACL (for example IP allocations by country from one of the NICs) and create an optimized, smaller ACL (=faster parsing by router or DNS server).

 All scripts work like filters so you can pipe through them.